What Sheryl Sandberg’s exit reveals about women’s progress in tech

-When Sheryl Sandberg said this week that she was resigning as chief operating officer of Meta, she also reflected on her legacy as a woman in tech.
+When Sheryl Sandberg said last week that she was resigning as chief operating officer of Meta, she also reflected on her legacy as a woman in tech.

 “I’m especially proud that this is a company where many, many exceptional women and people from diverse backgrounds have risen through our ranks and become leaders — both in our company and in leadership roles elsewhere,” she wrote in an announcement posted on her Facebook and Instagram pages.